 She writes across fantasy, science fiction, and horror subgenres (often within the same work) for middle grade (forthcoming), young adult, and all-ages/adult audiences, exploring the tangled webs of society, environment, and identity through intricate, dreamlike tales of monsters and magic.

-She has been published by Fantasy Magazine, The Fairytale Magazine, Frozen Wavelets, Hungry Shadow Press, Fiction-Atlas Press, and Virgibooks (in translation), among others and is the president of the Children's Writers & Illustrators of British Columbia Society (CWILL BC), a director-at-large with Word Vancouver Festival of Readers & Writers, a member of The Writers Union of Canada, and a teacher with the Creative Writing for Children Society (CWC).
+She has been published by Fantasy Magazine, The NoSleep Podcast, Mysterion, The Fairytale Magazine,, Renaissance Press, Hungry Shadow Press, and Virgibooks (in translation), among others, and is the president of the Children's Writers & Illustrators of British Columbia Society (CWILL BC), a member of The Writers' Union of Canada, and teaches with the Creative Writing for Children Society (CWC).

 LEARN MORE (expanded bio, links) or contact directly at: [email protected]